wp-plugins/responsive-menu/readme.txt

 5. Example Custom Front End Expanded Menu

 == Changelog ==

+= 2.6 (26th May 2015) =
+* Added Theme Location options - useful for Polylang - Thanks to mkdgs for this
+* Fixed Issue with Auto-Expanding Links
+* Fixed Issue with Data Folders Incorrect Location

 = 2.5 (20th May 2015) =
 * Fixed issue with duplicate sub menu arrows